shashank-gb/Capture-Webpage/README.md

 * You can check all the on going progress in status bar.
 * status bar also shows errors like invalid URL, invalid protocol selection,...
 * It also displays an Internet Connectivity.

+#### Note
+* chromedriver version should be varied from one to another.
+* You need to download chromedriver version depending on your actual chrome version.
+* After downloading, It must be kept in driver folder.

 ## Versions